c-blake/bu/doc/rp.md

 ergonomics in a "write something quickly" mode.[^2]  Repeated constructs can & should surely be saved in files / abstracted.
 Nim shines *brighter* then (as should most prog.langs with abstraction beyond `awk` & *any* ecosystem).
-Said shining manifests in the final e.g. using Nim's `std/stats.RunningStat` type to get skewness & kurtosis stats which would require much more work in `awk`.
-And with `rp` you are a small hop away from a maybe-throwaway 1-liner to a perhaps more enduring program with potentially much higher performance & safety.[^3]
+Said shining manifests in the e.g. using Nim's `std/stats.RunningStat` type to get skewness & kurtosis stats which would require much more work in `awk`.

 Future/User Work
 ----------------